rossbern/covid-simulator/README.md

 # covid-simulation
-This project simulates the spread of COVID-19 in New York City with Python.
-The code was optimized to run many simulations quickly by vectorizing all operations in Numpy, and utilizing Cython and multiprocessing.
-In order to simulate the virus' spread in NYC, an OD-flow matrix was built from transit data that models the typical mobility patterns of New Yorkers.
+This code simulates the spread of COVID-19 in New York City with Python.
+An SIR model is used to track the number of susceptible, infected, and recovered individuals over time.
+In order to simulate the spread of the virus within NYC specifically, an OD-flow matrix was built using real transit data, which approximates the movement of individuals throughout the city on a typical day.
+Different conditions can be applied to observe how mobility patterns and social distancing affect transmission rates.
+We can also use the simulation to determine the affects of different policy decisions.
+Several examples of such applications are provided in [Experiments.ipynb](https://github.com/rb2540/covid-simulation/blob/main/src/Experiments.ipynb).

+The code was designed to allow for quickly running many simulations in parallel.
+This was achieved by vectorizing all operations in Numpy and Cython, and utilizing multiprocessing.

-The code is contained in the following notebooks in the src folder:
+The code is contained in the following notebooks in [/src](https://github.com/rb2540/covid-simulation/tree/main/src):
 * get_nyc_od_matrix.ipynb contains the code to generate the OD-flow matrix
 * Cython_Optimizations.ipynb details how the code was optimized with cython and multiprocessing
 * Experiments.ipynb details the applications of the simulation model, and tests the effects that different policy decisions could have had on the transmission of the virus.